kunal-mohta/FirewallRulesLICS/README.txt

 ***********************************************************************

-Sample rules and package inputs are available in `Sample` folder.
+Sample rules and packet inputs are available in `Sample` folder.